Things I read

 - What the Fran

-- I have no actual facts on how this blog is "rated", yet I feel confident saying it's criminally underrated.
+- I have no actual facts on how this blog is "rated", yet I feel confident saying it's underrated.
 I don't read any blog daily, but every time I drop by here, there are multiple posts that just resonate hard.
-And not just the topics, but also the voice and style of the writer.
+And not just the topics, but the voice and style of the writing/thinking.

 - Imperfect